+- Phasing of IPT Network:

+- Phase 1 7;

+- Start with most densely populated areas and where a high number of public transport users already use the existing system.

+- Thus, focus on the most lucrative routes.

+- Roadway (right of way):

+- Initial mixed traffic operations;

+- When ridership increase (i.e. more public transport vehicles per hour) or general traffic increase significantly in specific areas and impact on journey times of patrons, upgrades will be considered;

+- First implement queue jumping lanes, then dedicated lanes in peak periods and other methods to provide priority for public transport vehicles.

+Routes:

-- Phasing of IPT Network: - Phase 1 7; - Start with most densely populated areas and where a high number of public transport users already use \ the existing system. - Thus, focus on the most lucrative routes. - Roadway (right of way): - Initial mixed traffic operations; - When ridership increase (i.e. more public transport vehicles per hour) or general traffic increase significantly in specific areas and impact on journey times of patrons, upgrades will be considered; - First implement queue jumping lanes, then dedicated lanes in peak periods and other methods to provide priority for public transport vehicles. - Routes: - Only provide scheduled routes where passenger volumes are more than 450 passengers per peak hour; - Where demand is less than 450 passengers per hour regulated, unscheduled services will be provided as part of the IPTN brand. - Stations and Stops: - Uncontrolled access stations to be implemented along trunk routes, - Stops to be implemented along complementary and feeder routes. - Based on demand scenarios determine loading area of stations and stops; - Stations provide more waiting area and provide mechanisms that enable guicker boarding and alighting (pre-validation), thus implementation at high demand stops. - Depot: - Depot for purposes of providing shelter and maintenance of buses is required - Develop depot in phases linked to budget availability; - ITS: - Fleet and passenger numbers increase the sophistication of the system need to increase to accommodate passenger demand; - Design system in such a manner that it can grow in sophistication when warranted.
+- Only provide scheduled routes where passenger volumes are more than 450 passengers per peak hour; - Where demand is less than 450 passengers per hour regulated, unscheduled services will be provided as part of the IPTN brand.

+Stations and Stops:

+- Uncontrolled access stations to be implemented along trunk routes, - Stops to be implemented along complementary and feeder routes. - Based on demand scenarios determine loading area of stations and stops; - Stations provide more waiting area and provide mechanisms that enable quicker boarding and alighting (pre-validation), thus implementation at high demand stops.